-On the one hand, we aim our product at price sensitive buyers since cultivating organic herbs in our Aquaponic system is cheaper than buying the same products in the store.
-On the other hand we also target at people who own extra money and are willing to spend it for exclusive house decoration or modern technology.
+On the one hand, we aim our product at price sensitive buyers since cultivating organic herbs in our aquaponics system is cheaper than buying the same products in the store.
+And on the other hand we also target at people who owe extra money and are willing to spend it for exclusive house decoration or modern technologies.

-Other demographic segmentation factors such as gender, occupation and education are not analyzed because of their negligible influence on the demand for our Aquaponics system.
+Other demographic segmentation factors such as gender, occupation and education are not analyzed because of their none or negligible influence on the demand for our aquaponics.